ehwest/mdn_qms/README.md

 # Purpose

 This document provides an overview of each element of the Quality Management System used by Medical Data Networks LLC, and in particular, the system supporting the T1Pal software product.
+The order of these folders and/or files is not intended to convey any particular meaning, except that as a whole, the folders and documents capture the definition of the QMS.

 # Scope